Collateral Damage: How Canada’s New Impaired Driving Penalties Will Impact Canadian Immigrants & Employers

 - If a person has committed an act outside Canada that is an offence in the place where it was committed and that, if committed in Canada, would constitute an indictable offence under an Act of Parliament.

 Currently, Temporary Residents and foreign nationals seeking entry as Temporary Residents are inadmissible to Canada even if they have one impaired driving offence because under the Criminal Code, an impaired driving offence can be prosecuted by way of indictment.
 However, under IRPA, a Temporary Resident or a foreign national with only one indictable offence that’s punishable by less than 10 years’ imprisonment, is “deemed” to be “rehabilitated” 10 years after they complete their sentence or probation (as the case may be).
 Deemed rehabilitation doesn’t require an application, and effectively negates the conviction in terms of the admissibility criteria.
 They can also apply for criminal rehabilitation five years after they complete their sentence or probation or, if less than five years have passed, they can apply for a Temporary Resident Permit (TRP), a short term solution that allows entry to Canada on a temporary basis despite being otherwise inadmissible (because of a criminal conviction(s), for example).
-But when Bill C-46 takes effect, impaired driving will become punishable by a maximum term of imprisonment of 10 years – and deemed rehabilitation under IRPA will no longer be an option for either Temporary Residents or foreign nationals seeking entry as a Temporary Resident with even one impaired driving conviction.
+But when Bill C-46 takes effect, impaired driving will become punishable by a maximum term of imprisonment of 10 years – and deemed rehabilitation under IRPA will no longer be an option for either Temporary Residents or foreign nationals seeking entry as a Temporary Resident with even one impaired driving conviction for an offence committed on or after December 18, 2018.
 The only options will be: to formally apply for criminal rehabilitation regardless of their personal circumstances, the severity of their actual sentence or the time that’s passed since they committed the offence; or apply for a TRP, which, given the conviction will now be at the level of “serious criminality”, will likely be more difficult to obtain.

 No More Appeal.
 Section 64(1) of IRPA compounds the damage the escalation to the level of “serious criminality” causes.
 Under this section, neither foreign nationals nor Permanent Residents found inadmissible to Canada for “serious criminality” have the right to appeal that finding of inadmissibility to the Immigration and Appeal Division (IAD).